Shuvro0421/assignment-7/README.md

   * After selecting certain course the cart is designed to show total credit hours also remaining credit hour
 ## Managing the states

-In my project , I used cards state for getting the card API and its objects to display in my website.
-I used course name state for showing the courses added in the cart.
-I used credit state for displaying and conditioning the total credit which will not exceed by 20 .
-I used remaining credit for the remaining credit hours which will be subtracted by credit hours and the remaining credit hours is set to 20.
-As for selected card id state, it is use for not having two course name in the cart , for this I filtered card that if the same if exists then it will not add any same course name.
+  * **cards State:** This state serves as the data source for fetching card information from the API and managing the card objects' display on the website.

+  * **courseNames State:** This state is responsible for presenting the courses added to the cart on the website.

+  *** credit State:** It manages and displays the total credit hours, with an upper limit of 20 to maintain balance.

+  * **remainingCredit State:** This state keeps track of the remaining credit hours, subtracting the credit hours used for selected courses and ensuring it doesn't exceed 20.

+  * **selectedCardIds State:** This state prevents duplicate course names in the cart by filtering out cards with the same course name.